m-goos/jenkins-configuration-as-code-blog/blog1/blog1-jenkins-inception.md

 $ docker run --name jenkins --rm -p 8080:8080 --env JENKINS_ADMIN_PASSWORD=password jenkins:jcasc-blog-1
 ```

-Wait a second, and this should be successful!
+Give Jenkins a minute or so, and this should be successful!
 If you would inspect your container (`docker exec`), you should see something like this: `$ Jenkins is fully up and running`.
 Go to `http://localhost:8080`, login with username admin and `password` as password and enjoy!

 ![succesfully-finished-jenkins](images/success.png)

-Finally, to clean up, stop the process of the running container using `ctrl + c` and remove the docker image you built:
+Finally, to clean up, stop the process of the running container using `ctrl + c` or `docker stop [CONTAINER ID]` when running in `detached` mode and remove the docker image you built:
 ```zsh
 $ docker images
 REPOSITORY        TAG            IMAGE ID       CREATED          SIZE